mandiant/capa/capa/ghidra/README.md

 3. `-ScriptPath /path/to/capa_ghidra/`
 4. `-PostScript capa_ghidra.py`
 5. `"/path/to/rules/ <args_to_capa>"`
 > `"/path/to/rules/ <args_to_capa>"` must be provided in a single, space-delimited string.
-The help statement, normally accessed via `-h or --help`, must be accessed via the keyword `help` instead.
+The help statement, normally accessed via `-h or --help`, must be accessed using the keyword `help` instead.

+To run capa against shellcode, Ghidra will require an additional argument to be passed to the Headless Analyzer. `-processor <languageID>` is used to specify the architecture in which Ghidra will process the sample.
+> **Note:** More information on specifying the languageID can be found in the `$GHIDRA_INSTALL_DIR/support/analyzeHeadlessREADME.html` documentation.

 The syntax is as so:
 ```bash